fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ## Troubleshooting server configurations

-If something went wrong after you started setting up your server the easiest thing to do is to delete this instance and start up a new one (see step 16).
-You won't have to re-register a domain name or pay extra fees - EC2 instances are designed to be easily disposable.
+If something went wrong after you started setting up your server the easiest thing to do is to delete this instance and start up a new one (see step 16 for information on how to delete and instance).
+You won't have to re-register a domain name if you made it past that step, or pay extra fees - EC2 instances are designed to be easily disposable.